Furnished apartments in Berlin Charlottenburg

 Berlin's largest opera house, the Deutsche Oper, is also located in Charlottenburg.
 The same goes for the traditional cinema, the Zoopalast.
 Take a trip back in time to the great cinemas and enjoy unforgettable film evenings with plenty of legroom and service.

 Not everyone who rents for a limited period of time wants to cook for themselves.
 In Charlottenburg, this is not a problem.
 There are many stylish restaurants here, such as the legendary Paris Bar.
 Here it is not only a matter of cultivated food, but also of seeing and being seen.
 The society meets in Grosz, whose interior is reminiscent of a coffee house from the turn of the century.
-If you are looking for culture and like it idyllically, the Literature House in Fasanenstraße is the right place for you.
+If you are looking for culture in an idyllic setting, the Literature House in Fasanenstraße is the right place for you.

 Do you like Asian food?
 Kantstrasse is the Asia Town of Berlin.
 Here you will find a variety of recommendable Chinese, Japanese, Korean and Chinese restaurants.
 The small Korean snack Sonkitchen is an insider tip.